 HypnoBirthing Childbirth Courses

-This childbirth course is not just another birthcourse, this course is so powerful and transformational that even years later you will benefit from.
+This childbirth course is not just another birth course, this course is so powerful and transformational that even in the years to come you will benefit from its teaching and techniques.

 • 3 different breathing techniques

 • teaching you how to apply self-hypnosis with official scripts

 • couples exercises